millcrest-cto/ml-ch-01/README.md

 4. **Vectorization**: Convert the tiles and predictions to vector format.
 5. **Analysis**: Document the segmentation quality and discuss any challenges or findings.

+## Technical Suggestions
+To assist you in effectively completing this challenge, we suggest considering the following tools and techniques:

+- **Python GDAL Library**: Utilise GDAL for efficient handling of geospatial data.
+This library is powerful for manipulating and analysing raster data, which will be central to your tasks.
+- **Docker**: Consider using Docker to containerize your development environment.
+This ensures that your setup is easily reproducible and isolated from other projects, helping avoid environment-related issues.
+- **Jupyter Notebook**: While it's optional, we recommend using the `exploration.ipynb` notebook provided in the NASA repository as a starting template.
+It's a great way to organise your analysis and code, and can make it easier to share your approach and results.
+- **Creative Problem-Solving**: We encourage you to think outside the box and experiment with different methods and libraries.
+Creative use of Python’s rich ecosystem, such as using advanced data structures, algorithms, or lesser-known libraries, can demonstrate your technical depth and problem-solving skills.

+These suggestions are intended to enhance your workflow and showcase your technical abilities.
+Feel free to explore other tools and methodologies that you are comfortable with or that might better suit your approach to the challenge.

 ## Deliverables
 Please submit the following as part of your challenge completion:
 - **Method Explanation**: Describe the approach and methods you used.
 If you are comfortable with Jupyter, you may choose to do your work in the `exploration.ipynb` notebook from the NASA repository as a starting point.